How do you know if you have termites in your home or property?

-In this article, we’ll discuss the most common signs of termites you should look out for in order to protect your home from these wood-destroying pests.
+In this article, we’ll discuss the most common early signs of termites to look out for in order to protect yourself from these destructive pests.

 How Do I Know if I Have Termites?

-This means that if you’re unlucky enough to be the victim of a termite infestation, on average you’ll spend $8,333 to exterminate them and repair the damage they cause.
+This means that if you’re unlucky enough to be the victim of a termite infestation, on average you might end up spending $8,333 to exterminate them and repair the damage they cause.

 So how do you know if you have termites on your property?